 Unfortunately, the population is in decline.
 Most dramatically in the Democratic Republic of the Congo.
 Hippos are classified as vulnerable on the IUCN red list.

-Explore more stunning African wildlife photographs, take a glance at our African Wildlife portfolio.
+Explore more stunning African wildlife photographs and take a glance at our African Wildlife portfolio.
 Expect the unexpected.
-Besides, our photographs you can license or buy as fine art photographic print.
+Besides, our photographs you can buy as fine art photography wall art print online.
+License a photo.